-9.1.1.11 Please indicate the number of designated PoE that have been assessed (please refer to Question 9.1.1.5 above for the number of designated PoEs in your country.
-The number of PoEs assessed should not be greater than the number of designated PoEs) Por Ports Airports Ground Crossings 9.1.1.12 Please indicate the capacity development 9.1.1.12 Please indicate the number of designated PoE with joint designation between countries for core capacity development Por rts Airports Ground Crossings PoEs that have been assessed and PoEs with joint designation nail to ihrpag@who.int or fax to +41227911388.
+gnated PoEs in your country. oE that have been assessed (please refer to Question 9.1.1.5).
+The number of PoEs assessed should not be greater than the Por rts Airports Ground Crossings 9.1.1.12 Please indicate the number of designated PoE with joint designation between countries for core capacity development Por rts Airports Ground Crossings Please send an updated list of the names of designated PoEs that have been assessed and PoEs with joint designation between countries for core capacity development, via email to ihrpag@who.int or fax to +41227911388.